The Omega XL supplement is popular for two main reasons - the online raves and Larry King.

 - Some customer reviews spoke about seeing no effects

-Well, there are side effects of having too many Omega-3 (from any source), including high blood sugar, low blood pressure, and diarrhea.
+There are side effects of taking too much omega-3 fatty acids (from any source), including high blood sugar, low blood pressure, and diarrhea.

-After taking the Omega XL product, some users noticed gaining more weight after taking pills.
-Others also mentioned that Omega XL did nothing to improve the mobility or health of their joints.
+After taking Omega XL, some users noticed gaining more weight after taking pills.
+Others also mentioned that it did nothing to improve the mobility or health of their joints.

-However, the effect on pain relief seems to be a common answer in the user reviews -- joint pains were reportedly reduced, albeit temporary.
-In some reviews it is also said that Omega XL did little compared to the usual fish oil based supplements.
+However, the effect on pain relief seems to be a common answer in Omega XL reviews -- joint pains were reportedly reduced, albeit temporary.

 Furthermore, the steep price is a common pain point among users, and there’s no denying that the Omega XL supplement is on the expensive side when compared to other supplements out there.